-Legal Expenses Insurance will provide you with up to £100,000 of cover (any one claim) for legal representation costs incurred during the defence against a claim made against you, and is available from as little as £5 a month.
+Legal Expenses Insurance will provide you with up to £100,000 of cover (any one claim) for legal representation costs incurred during the defence against a claim made against you, and is available from £5 a month.
 The policy also enables you to access 24-hour legal advice via our helpline.

 Coverage is broad and can help with the following:

 - Criminal defence

 - Court attendance costs including jury service

 - Identity theft

 - Contract disputes